 If your business operates in other states, you will need to also file separate forms to terminate your right to conduct business in each of the states.
 You will continue to be liable for annual report fees and minimum business taxes otherwise.

-Once the Secretary of State receives the certificate of dissolution, it takes approximately one month before it’s processed.
-If you request expedited service for an extra $50 fee, your processing may be completed as quickly as within a week.
+Once the Secretary of State receives the Certificate of Dissolution, it takes approximately one month before it’s processed.
+If you request expedited service for an extra $100 fee, your processing may be completed as quickly as within a week.

 After your LLC dissolves, you have to call the Secretary of State at 360-725-0377 to find out what the fees and procedures need to be completed for reinstatement.
-In Washington, a dissolved LLC is able to be reinstated for five years after dissolution.
+In Washington, a dissolved LLC can be reinstated for up to five years after dissolution.

 If you fail to file a tax return and pay taxes, you must contact the Washington Department of Taxation and Finance for any taxes, penalties, or interest due.
 You also may be liable for any debts left unpaid.